bciancio/ProjectToHeroku/README.md

     1. When you added the maven framework to your project it generated a Resources folder Navigate to it.
     2. Drag in your hibernate / all your table config files to this new folder.

-4. If all functionality works as expected than continue.
-5. Why are my files 'brown' color?
+4. Why are my files 'brown' color?

   1. Right click your module > git > add directory
   2. This will add all the files/structure to git.
 Now you can commit easy peasy.